The Anatomy of a Repair: Professional Stucco Patching

 2. The "Band-Aid" vs. The Surgical Repair

-Filling a hole with caulk or "Stucco Patch" from a tube without exposing the lath.
-This relies on a surface bond, which will fail as soon as the house expands in the heat.
+Filling a hole with caulk or pre-mixed "stucco patch" from a tube without exposing the lath is a temporary measure.
+This relies entirely on a surface bond, which will inevitably fail as the house undergoes thermal expansion and contraction.

-1. Square Cutting: We use a diamond blade to cut a clean square around the damage, removing the jagged edges.
+- Square Cutting: We use a depth-guarded diamond blade to cut a clean square around the damage, removing the jagged, compromised edges.

-2. Paper Lapping: We verify the waterproofing.
-New Grade D paper must be slid behind the existing paper at the top and over the paper at the bottom (Shingle Lap) to ensure drainage.
+- The Shingle Lap: We verify the waterproofing.
+A new layer of Grade D building paper (or equivalent WRB) must be slid behind the existing paper at the top edge and over the paper at the bottom edge.
+This overlapping "Shingle Lap" ensures water drains outward.

-3. Mechanical Bond: We expose the wire mesh or install new lath, tying it securely to the existing structure.
-The new cement locks onto this wire, not just the old dust.
+- Mechanical Bond: We expose the existing wire mesh or install new lath, tying it securely to the structure.
+The new cement mechanically locks onto this wire, rather than just adhering to old dust.

 3. The Patching Process: Step-by-Step